Abraham Lincoln Carrier Strike Group and Cavour Carrier Strike Group Sail in the Pacific Ocean

-240809-N-VA915-1197 PACIFIC OCEAN (Aug.
-9, 2024) Abraham Lincoln Carrier Strike Group and Cavour Carrier Strike Group sail in formation.
-The United States Navy and the Italian Navy held the first-ever bilateral Multi-Large Deck Event (MLDE) in the Indo-Pacific.
+240809-N-CH260-1042 PACIFIC OCEAN (Aug.
+9, 2024) An MH-60S Sea Hawk helicopter, assigned to Helicopter Sea Combat Squadron (HSC) 14, prepares to land on the flight deck as the ITS Cavour (CVH 550) sails beside the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Aug.
+9. The United States Navy and the Italian Navy held the first-ever bilateral Multi-Large Deck Event (MLDE) in the Indo-Pacific.
 Abraham Lincoln, flagship of Carrier Strike Group Three, is underway conducting routine operations in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy's largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Jerome D. Johnson)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Kassandra Alanis)

 |Date Taken: